Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_posts/2025-01-10-logistic-regression.md

   return accuracy
 ```

 ---
-🤖 Disclaimer: This post was generated with the help of AI but reviewed, refined, and enhanced by [Dr. Rebecca Li](https://xiaoyang-rebecca.github.io/), blending AI efficiency with human expertise for a balanced perspective.
+🤖 Disclaimer: This post is inspired by [*Educative.io AI* learning course](https://www.educative.io/explore?aff=BwW8), and generated with AI-assisted but reviewed and refined by [Dr. Rebecca Li](https://xiaoyang-rebecca.github.io/), blending AI efficiency with human expertise for a balanced perspective.